Leadership

 Trustee

-Armed Forces Optometric Society
+Association of Armed Forces and Federal Optometric Services

 Dr. Read lives in Virginia with her husband John.
 They have three children: Joby, Emma and David.